Dulcolax 5 mg Suppositories

 ATC code: A06AB02

-As a laxative that acts on the colon, bisacodyl specifically stimulates the natural evacuation process in the lower region of the gastrointestinal tract.
-Therefore, bisacodyl is ineffective in altering the digestion or absorption of calories or essential nutrients in the small intestine.
+As a laxative that acts on the colon, bisacodyl specifically stimulates the physiological natural evacuation process in the lower region of the gastrointestinal tract.
+Because its main effect is on the distal part of the gut, bisacodyl is ineffective in altering the digestion or absorption of calories or essential nutrients in the small intestine.

 5.2 Pharmacokinetic properties